zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/introduction/introduction.md

 # Introduction

 ## About this Workshop
-Python is a major programming language used for data science and machine learning.
-OML4Py is a new feature on Oracle Autonomous Database that provides Python users access to powerful in-database functionality supporting data scientists for both scalability, performance, and ease of solution deployment.

-In this hands-on lab, experience Oracle Machine Learning for Python on Oracle Autonomous Database.
+This workshop comprising six hands-on labs, introduces you to Oracle Machine Learning for Python (OML4Py) on Oracle Autonomous Database.
 OML4Py supports scalable in-database data exploration and preparation using native Python syntax, invocation of in-database algorithms for model building and scoring, and embedded execution of user-defined Python functions from Python or REST APIs.
 OML4Py also includes the AutoML interface for automated algorithms and feature selection, and hyperparameter tuning.
 Join us for this tour of OML4Py.

 ### Why is this Workshop Needed
 Python is a major programming language used for data science and machine learning.
-OML4Py is a new feature on Autonomous Database that provides Python users access to powerful in-database functionality supporting data scientists.
-It is essential Oracle provide adequate training content to introduce users to this technology and support the OML Data Scientist Certification Exam.
+OML4Py is a new feature on Autonomous Database that provides Python users access to powerful in-database functionality supporting data scientists for both scalability, performance, and ease of solution deployment.
+It is essential that Oracle provides adequate training content to introduce users to this technology and support the OML Data Scientist Certification Exam.
 ### What Products and Technologies are used?
 ADB, OML Notebooks, OML4Py